PILGRIMAGE OF A PROMISE

 friend he'd found down in the dumps on the border.
 When the crowd cheered, 'Yes!'
 Rick's walk really began.

-walked across 39 states, covering over 14,400 miles, and raising over one million pairs of shoes!
+has walked across 40 states, covering over 17,000 miles, and raised over one million pairs of shoes!
 He walked across

 Nevada in 2018, his first one on a new knee.
 He walked across Wisconsin in 2019.
 His goal is to keep walking and keep raising shoes.
 Our research shows that Rick would be the first person ever to walk across each of the 50 United States of America.
 You can keep up with his journeys by following us on social media.
 His walks usually take place in the fall and we do what we can to keep everyone up-to-date on where he is on his walks.
 He'd love for you to join him for a few miles, a meal, or a service at your church or organization.
 He would also appreciate your help with his ongoing effort at raising shoes for those who need them.
 You could do that by donating shoes, donating money, joining him on the walk, or going down to Mexico to give the shoes out.